weese/dosbian/fs/home/pi/dosbian/ReadMe.txt

 TERMS OF USE

-DOSBIAN is a donationware project, this means you can modify, improve, customise it as you like for your own use.
+DOSBIAN-X is a donationware project, this means you can modify, improve, customise it as you like for your own use.

 IT IS STRICTLY PROHIBITED:

-- USE DOSBIAN FOR COMMERCIAL PURPOSES.
+- USE DOSBIAN-X FOR COMMERCIAL PURPOSES.

 - DIFFUSE YOUR OWN CUSTOMIZED COPY OF DOSBIAN